bringauto/fleet-notifications/README.md

   - from_number: twilio phone number used for notifications and stopping the car
   - play_sound_url: url of a sound file to be played in notifications
   - repeated_calls: how many times a phone will be called until a call is picked up
-  - call_status_timeout_count_s: how much time should pass for a call to be considered timeouted
+  - call_status_timeout_s: how much time should pass for a call to be considered timeouted
+  - car_action_change_timeout_s: how much time should pass before a car should change actions reliably
   - allowed_incoming_phone_numbers: which phone numbers are allowed to pause/unpause the car with an assigned id